MA Program (Thesis-based)

 For the majority of students who have completed the M.A. in our department, the process of undertaking and writing up original research has constituted an important rite of passage.
 While the students are able to consult frequently with their supervisor(s) during the research period, the work is conducted independently and consists of a process of intellectual and personal self-discovery.

 The remaining time will be devoted to analyzing ethnographic data and writing the MA thesis.
 Theses will vary in format and internal organization, depending upon the precise topic under review.
-However, the Department expects theses to be of a reasonable length, topically focussed, stylistically consistent, lucidly written, and logically argued.
+However, the Department expects theses to be of a reasonable length, topically focused, stylistically consistent, lucidly written, and logically argued.
 Students should look at previous M.A. theses from Memorial and elsewhere as examples of what is expected.

 The thesis should be completed within the twelve month period following research.
 In order to ensure that this goal is achieved, students should develop a timetable of work with their supervisor(s).
 It is also very important that, whenever possible, students remain in residence at the St. John's campus during the second year of their program.